Palmyra offensive (March 2016): Aftermath

 After the liberation of the city, a Russian military convoy, including armored personnel carriers, arrived to help in the process of clearing Palmyra of explosives left by retreating ISIL forces.
 Meanwhile, a mass grave containing the bodies of 24 civilians and 18 soldiers was discovered.
-In all, at least 280 people are believed to had been executed by ISIL during its control of the town.
+In all, at least 280 people are believed to have been executed by ISIL during its control of the town.
 Overall, between 29 March and 30 April, Russian and Syrian explosive-disposal teams removed 4,000 explosive devices in the ruins and another 1,000 in the town.

 On 5 May, the Mariinsky Theatre Orchestra and Sergei Roldugin performed at the Roman amphitheatre of Palmyra in a highly publicized event.

 In another offensive military operation in December 2016, ISIL reconquered Palmyra and its surroundings, with the Syrian government and its allies retaking it again in 2017.